jasinner/container-diags/README.md

 This will not work if you have 2-factor auth setup on Github.
 In that case, create a [Personal Access Token with no scope](https://developer.github.com/apps/building-oauth-apps/understanding-scopes-for-oauth-apps/)
 You'll also need to add your Personal Access Token to the OpenShift project:

-* oc secret new-basicauth user-at-github --username=dbacker-rh --prompt
+* oc secret new-basicauth user-at-github --username=dbaker-rh --prompt
 Password:
 secret/user-at-github